 All nine of Iowa's crop reporting districts showed an increase.
 The districts varied from a 9.8% increase in northwest Iowa to a 2.4% increase in south central Iowa for the March 2010 to September 2010 period.

 Factors contributing to the increase in farmland values include: limited amount of land offered for sale, higher commodity prices, lack of alternative investments, strong cash rents, and favorable long term interest rates.
 Concerns that could affect farmland value in the future include: an increase in interest rates and attractive alternative investments.

 The Iowa RLI has conducted the farmland survey since 1978.

-If interested in seeing a copy of my LandOwner newsletter, just drop me an email at email@example.com or call 800-772-0023.
+I will have more details in the next issues of my newsletter.
+If interested in seeing a copy of LandOwner, just drop me an email at email@example.com or call 800-772-0023.